-First-time authors sometimes make a grave mistake when seeking an editor for their first book.
+First-time authors sometimes make a grave mistake when seeking a book editor for their first manuscript.

-Editor Shawn Coyne, who has 25 years of experience, expresses the problem succinctly and memorably: “A lot of people just want to dump their goo on an editor and have the editor form that into something for them.”
+Highly experienced editor Shawn Coyne expresses the problem succinctly and memorably: “A lot of people just want to dump their goo on an editor and have the editor form that into something for them.”

 When weary writers submit their premature manuscripts to editors too soon, both parties will inevitably become frustrated.

 For the most part, I don’t believe first-time authors do this knowingly.
 They just don’t know any better.
-They’ve written what they believe is a workable first draft, and because they want to do the process right, they begin looking for an editor.
+They’ve written what they believe is a workable first draft, and because they want to do the process right, they begin looking for editors for hire.

 Why premature manuscript submissions happen

 Authors who submit under-cooked books are subconsciously motivated by the twin specters that haunt every writer, every day: fear and resistance.

 They may fear they don’t have what it takes to be “a serious writer,” so they send their “goo” to an editor in the hopes that the editor can affirm their work and make it monumentally better.